ma-choo/jenda/README.md

 	* Maybe by adding/popping day_pos to/from stack?
 * Show events from the previous month and next month in the events window.
 	* Don't be so confined to zeller offsets and a global "working month."
-* Read and write calendar and event files.
+* Read, write, and create calendar and event files.
+	* Create calendar and event files at runtime.
 	* Parse DDMMYYYY strings.
 	* Parse calendar-name and event-name strings.
-	* Store event vectors in calendar structs.
+	* Create calendar vectors, and store event vectors in each calendar.
 		* Need a C vector implementation for this.
 	* Implement .ical format compatibility.
 * Dynamically resize events window based on the "length" of the month.